microsoft/Build26-LAB510-take-llms-from-prototype-to-production-on-aks/docs/README.md

 - Configure disaggregated prefill/decode scaling with Dynamo
 - Set up model caching with Azure Managed Lustre for fast cold starts (avoid downloading large models multiple times)
 - Validate body-based routing across multiple models through a single gateway
-- Understand KV-cache routing for optimized token generation

-You've seen how easy it is to deploy models with basic settings.
+- Understand how disaggregated serving improves scaling under load You've seen how easy it is to deploy models with basic settings.
 Now let's unlock more powerful patterns - disaggregated serving for independent scaling and high-throughput model caching for faster cold starts.

 ### Understanding Disaggregated Prefill/Decode

+Before diving into disaggregation, it helps to understand what happens when you send a prompt to an LLM.
+Inference happens in two distinct phases:

+1. **Prefill** - The model processes your entire input prompt in parallel, computing attention across all input tokens at once.
+This is compute-intensive but highly parallelizable - more GPU cores means faster prefill.
+2. **Decode** - The model generates output tokens one at a time, each depending on all previous tokens.
+This is memory-bandwidth-intensive and inherently sequential - it needs fast access to the KV-cache (a per-request memory structure that stores intermediate attention state).

 In standard (aggregated) LLM inference, a single GPU handles both: